AYUSH-ISHAN/Style_Transfer/README.md

 1. <B>Style_transfer.py</B> is the main file having python code of style transfers from scratch based on the Style Transfer paper.
 2. <B>Style_transfers-using_tensorflow_power.py</B>, this file is based on implementation of Style Transfer based on inbuilt Tensorflow Modules and functions.
+3. <B>Style_Transfers.ipynb</B> - A similar attempt in Jupyter Notebook.
-3. <B>sample_image</B> - This folder has images which we took as sample or the images on which we applied the style of other images.
+4. <B>sample_image</B> - This folder has images which we took as sample or the images on which we applied the style of other images.
-4. <B>style_images</B> - This folder has images which we took as Style imaegs.
+5. <B>style_images</B> - This folder has images which we took as Style imaegs.
 That is the imaegs from whch we borrow the styles.
-5. <B>combinaions</B> - this is the folder containing the pairs of style images and content images used.
+6. <B>combinaions</B> - this is the folder containing the pairs of style images and content images used.
-6. <B>results</B> - this folder contains the final results obtained after combining the images as present in combinations under different conditions.
+7. <B>results</B> - this folder contains the final results obtained after combining the images as present in combinations under different conditions.

 # Model Used: